University of North Carolina Athletics

 The Devils jumped out early and led by as many as 13 points in the first half before Wilson led a comeback by scoring 17 points in the opening 20 minutes.
 The Tar Heels clawed back within a point at 23-22 with 7:27 left before Duke closed the half on an 18-7 run.

-Carolina played better in the second half, outscoring Duke, 42-27, after halftime.
+Carolina played much better in the second half, outscoring Duke, 42-27, after halftime.

 How It Happened